Steve Tallis: Creating music

-From 1975 on, Steve Tallis started a solo career, during which he gathered many musicians to accompany him in making music but most importantly in live performances.
+From 1975 on, Tallis started a solo career, during which he gathered many musicians to accompany him in making music but most importantly in live performances.
 Among other recurring bands can be found Broken Things, My Grandfather's Blues, Jellyroll Bakers, Lucy Crown, Bitch, Fried Egg / Unit Structures, Opposition, Steve Tallis Washboard Unit, Zombi Party, Suicide Ghosts, Holy Ghosts, Troublemakers or Snakes of Desire.

 Albums

-In 2001, Steve Tallis released the first part of a limited edition anthology titled Anthology Volume 1 – The Sacred Path of the Fried Egg – From Maylands to the Gates of Hell (1962–2001).
+In 2001, Tallis released the first part of a limited edition anthology titled Anthology Volume 1 – The Sacred Path of the Fried Egg – From Maylands to the Gates of Hell (1962–2001).
 It is made of 8 CDs gathering a selection of live and studio recordings, and a booklet.
 It tells the story of the evolution of his music, his relationship with the city of Perth and its blues scene.
 Local musicians and friends of Steve are featured in the anthology, bringing back to life the jazz, blues and R&B music scene of the 1970s and 1980s, what led to the anthology being described as a "document of West Australia music culture."

 The 2004 album Loko has been produced with members of The Suicide Ghosts, percussionist Gary Ridge and violinist Dave Clarke, and develops the spiritual and shamanistic dimensions already present in the 1999 album Zozo.

 He explored Afro-American hollers and classics such as the negro spiritual song "He’s Got the Whole World in his Own Hands" in the 2006 acoustic album Jezebel Spirit, accompanied by percussionist Gary Ridge.

 The First Degree, which came out in 2014, was recorded with multi-instrumentalist Skip McDonald, best known as Little Axe, and drummer Evan Jenkins, a friend of Steve Tallis he had worked with in the Apache Dropouts band, and on the recording of the album Zombi Party.

 His upcoming album Where Many Rivers Meet, scheduled for 2020, is a solo album recorded in mono, mixing tracks on the electric guitar Gibson SG 1961, acoustic Martin D8 1969 and 12 string acoustic Guild Jumbo 1969, and a cappella Field hollers.